Nahum 3

 4. None of them.

-5. So also would Nineveh be helpless.
+5. Nineveh would also be helpless.
 Nineveh's children would be dashed to pieces in public, as Assyria had done in Thebes, and her great men would be taken away in chains as Assyria had done to the men in Thebes.
 See Nahum 3:10.

 6. Nineveh would not be rebuilt.
 In fact, Nineveh was so destroyed and buried that when Alexander the Great traveled through this area a couple of hundred years later, he was unaware that he was marching over the ruins of the once-great Nineveh.